geoarrow/geoarrow-rs/python/docs/source/ecosystem/shapely.md

 !!! note

     `geoarrow.rust.core.from_wkb` and `geoarrow.rust.core.to_wkb` do not yet work on chunked arrays.
-To use with a chunked array,
+To use with a chunked array, operate on each chunk:

     ```py
     import geoarrow.rust.core